aiera-inc/aiera-mcp/README.md

 - `find_third_bridge_events` - Retrieve expert insight events from Third Bridge.
 - And many more...

-Some endpoints may require specific permissions based on a subscription plan.
+Some endpoints may require special permissions.
 Talk to your Aiera representative for more details.

 ## Links